Association of National Advertisers

 The Association of National Advertisers (ANA) represents the marketing community in the United States.
 Its headquarters is in New York City and it has another office in Washington, D.C.
-ANA's membership includes over 600 companies with 25,000 brands that collectively spend over 400 billion dollars in marketing communications and advertising.
+ANA's membership include over 600 companies with 25,000 brands that collectively spend over 400 billion dollars in marketing communications and advertising.

-A mid-2018 joint announcement with the Data & Marketing Association (theDMA), stated as "to be completed as of July 1, 2018" and having as its goal "the single largest trade association in the U.S. devoted to serving all aspects of marketing" had not materialized as of the projected date.
-A 1999 Advertising Age opinion page headlined "Who gets what in ANA's drive to enlist shops?" asked "does agency membership in the ANA serve the times?"

 History

 Early years

-The Association of National Advertisers, Inc., the U.S. advertising industry’s oldest trade association, was founded on June 24, 1910, in Detroit, Michigan, by 45 companies.
+The Association of National Advertisers, Inc., the U.S. advertising industry's oldest trade association, was founded on June 24, 1910, in Detroit, Michigan, by 45 companies.
 Founding members include the Burroughs Adding Machine Company, Glidden Varnish Company, Macey Company, Sherwin-Williams, and National Lead Company.
 Originally known as the Association of National Advertising Managers, in 1914 the association officially adopted the name it now bears.

-At the time of its formation, ANA’s objective was to promote cooperative relationships between regional and national advertising industries, manufacturers and dealers, and advertisers and agencies.
+At the time of its formation, ANA's objective was to promote cooperative relationships between regional and national advertising industries, manufacturers and dealers, and advertisers and agencies.
 Other issues that the advertisers sought to address concerned accurate audience measurement and the establishment of national standards for measuring advertising results.

 The Audit Bureau of Circulations was formed in 1914 to verify publication circulation figures and track media rates.
 Twenty years later the Traffic Audit Bureau was created to effectively measure outdoor media.
 In 1936 the Advertising Research Foundation – a spin-off of an ANA committee – came into being with the aim of increasing the effectiveness of marketing and advertising communications through advertising, marketing and media research.
 The War Advertising Council was formed in 1942 to bolster the sale of war bonds, later becoming The Advertising Council as it took on other public service issues.